loveshack/singularity/docs/User.md

 ## Getting Additional Help, Support, Information

-As always, goto http://singularity.lbl.gov for the latest information, documentation, support, and news.
+As always, go to http://singularity.lbl.gov for the latest information, documentation, support, and news.

 If you think you have found a bug, or want to request a new feature, submit a bug report at: https://github.com/gmkurtzer/singularity/issues/new